-Peer accountability to an oversight organization
+Accountability to an oversight organization

-Having peer accountability to a trusted oversight organization communicates to givers that maintaining a trusted reputation is a priority.
-As the only accreditation organization helping ministries achieve and maintain a superior level of financial accountability, responsible governance, and trust, ECFA stands beside members as their trust-building partner, assuring donors that their support is going to the right place.
+Accountability to a reputable oversight organization like ECFA is critical for upholding ministry financial integrity.
+The ECFA seal signals to an organization's constituents, donors, and a watching world that it is prioritizing a commitment to appropriate transparency, responsible governance, and, ultimately, honoring their trust.
 Founded in 1979, ECFA accredits over 2,700 church and nonprofit organizations whose combined annual revenue exceeds \$36 billion.